 Stimuli and Design Children were presented with one or two objects, heard a label, and were asked to put the labeled object in a bucket.
 Half of the objects were selected to be familiar to children (e.g., a cow) and half were selected to be novel (e.g., an unusual-looking nozzle).
 The familiar items had names that the majority of children recognize by 24 months (Frank, Braginsky, Yurovsky, & Marchman, 2016).
 There were four possible trial types based on the number and familiarity of the objects present: one familiar object (F), one novel object (N), two familiar objects (FF), and two novel objects (NN).
 There were three trials of each type, for a total of twelve trials.
 Trial types were presented sequentially in an order that was counterbalanced across participants.
 The assignment of individual objects to trial types was counterbalanced.
-On F and FF trials, the familiar label for the target object was used (e.g., “cow”).
+On F and FF trials, the familiar label for the target object was used (e.g., “cow”), and the side of the correct answer was counterbalanced.
 On N and NN trials, a novel label was used (e.g., “dawnoo”).

 The critical manipulation was of referential ambiguity; F and FF trials were referentially unambiguous, as children were expected to be certain about the objects and their labels.
 Similarly, on N trials, children were expected to be certain about the label referent as there was only one option.
 However, NN trials were referentially ambiguous, as the novel label could apply to either novel object.

 Throughout the task, the experimenter never gazed at the object they were labeling or responded to children’s verbal or non-verbal bids for help by indicating the correct object.
-Thus, children were expected to remain uncertain about the referent for the duration of the trial when two novel objects were present.
+Thus, when two novel objects were present, children were expected to remain uncertain about the referent for the duration of the trial.

-Procedure
+Procedure Families were recruited from the floor of the museum to join the experimenter in a small research room.
+Parents were asked to sit quietly to the side.
 Throughout the study, the child sat at one end of a large circular table, and the experimenter stood at the opposite end.
 Each trial proceeded as follows: the experimenter placed one or two objects on the left and/or right sides of the table, out of reach of the child so that the child could not interact with the toys during the labeling event.
 For one-object trials, the location of the object (left or right) alternated between trials.
 After placing the objects, the experimenter said, “Hey look, there’s a (target) here.”
 The experimenter gazed at the center of the table rather than the object they labeled.
 The experimenter waited approximately two seconds based on a visual metronome placed within view before saying, “Can you put the (target) in the bucket?”
 They then pushed the object(s) forward within reach of the child and placed a plastic bucket in the center of the table, also within reach of the child.
 If the child did not respond within 10 seconds, the experimenter repeated the question.
 The experimenter provided no accuracy feedback to children throughout the trial.
 After the child placed an object in the bucket, the experimenter said “okay!” or “thank you!” to maintain a positive interaction without providing information about accuracy.
 Prior to the twelve experimental trials, there were two training trials: an F trial and an FF trial, to acquaint the child with the procedure.
 If children chose the wrong object on the FF trial (which happened rarely), they were corrected.
 A camera placed to the side of the experimenter captured the participant’s face, so that looking behavior could be coded from video.